nvs-bench/nvs-bench/README.md

 - vscode/cursor remote development server
 - remote job/function

-With Beam's $30 per month free credits you should have plenty to iterate and try out new methods
+With Modal's $30 per month free credits you should have plenty to iterate and try out new methods

 Note: beam's dockerfiles don't have layers cached yet but that is supposed to be coming soon.
+Note 2: `modal run` will terminate if you close your laptop / lose connection.
+To avoid that, you can run `modal run -d` which will continue to run the modal functions remotely even if something happens locally (recommended when training and evaluating on benchmark).

 TODO: Write down some stuff about evaluation steps